KatyBrown/plot_phylo/CONTRIBUTING.md

 ## License

-By contributing to ploy_phylo, you agree that your contributions will be licensed under the MIT License.
+By contributing to plot_phylo, you agree that your contributions will be licensed under the MIT License.